Selvakumar525/Search-Algorithm/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
+'''
+Program to find the maximum marks using the list method max().
+Developed by: selva kumar A
+RegisterNumber: 22009007
+'''
+def max_marks(marks):
+    large = max(marks)
+    return large

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
+'''
+Program to the maximum marks without using builtin functions.
+Developed by: selva kumar A
+RegisterNumber:22009007
+'''
+def max_marks(marks):
+    large = max(marks)
+    return large